IdentityServer/IdentityServer4/docs/topics/startup.rst

 You can configure the key material with the following methods:

 * ``AddSigningCredential``
-    Adds a signing key service that provides the specified key material to the various token creation/validation services.
+    Adds a signing key that provides the specified key material to the various token creation/validation services.
 * ``AddDeveloperSigningCredential``
     Creates temporary key material at startup time.
 This is for dev scenarios.
 The generated key will be persisted in the local directory by default.
 * ``AddValidationKey``